Growing Your Own Fruit & Veg on a Limited Budget - Tates of Sussex

 Pests can really put people off but don’t panic you can expect some small losses and still get a decent crop.
 The main pests will be:

-Slugs and snails, which on a damp night can eat their way through your salads – go on a hunt, find where they like to hide and dispose of them at least 100metres away.
+Slugs and snails, which on a damp night can eat their way through your salads – go on a hunt, find where they like to hide and relocate them at least 100metres away.
 Reward your children for every slug or snail they find in the veg patch and make it a game.
-Beer traps work well if you can stop local foxes from helping themselves!
+Beer traps work well if you can stop local foxes from helping themselves to the booze!

-Aphids (greenfly/whitefly/blackfly) – check the tips of shoots and backs of leaves once each week and gently squish them between your fingers then wash them off.
-Ants may farm aphids.
+Aphids (greenfly/whitefly/blackfly) – – check the tips of shoots and backs of leaves once each week and remove them by hand.
+Ants often farm aphids for their honeydew.
 So if you see blackfly colonizing a runner bean plant check for ants running up and down the stem.

 Caterpillars are usually only a problem on brassicas (kale, broccoli etc.) Cover those with fine mesh to stop the butterflies getting in.